Home Page

 SOCI 494 - Seminar/Workshop.
 2-3 Credits.

 Offered intermittently.
-Prereq., SOCI 101S and at least junior standing.
 Selected sociological topics.
 Level: Undergraduate-Graduate

 SOCI 496 - Public Service.
 1-6 Credits.

-SOCI 498 - Internship SERV.
+SOCI 498 - Service Learning Internship.
 1-6 Credits.

 SOCI 520 - Contemporary Social Theory.
 3 Credits.